gkopacz/CyberSec-HomeLab/Day02-Kali-Linux-VM-Setup-and-pfSense-Configuration/README.md

 Then, for simplicity and easier management inside the VM, I went with **All files in one partition**.

-> 💡 The one-partition layout is ideal for this lab — it’s fast to deploy, easy to snapshot, and perfect for a single-user VM.

 ![All-in-one Partition](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/Kali-VM-partition-disk-full.png)

 Here’s the partition summary before writing changes to disk.